-On this page, find the 2014 Atlantic Hurricane Season Forecasts—plus, hurricane questions and answers, facts, and information.
+On this page, find the annual Atlantic hurricane forecast summary—plus, hurricane questions and answers, facts, and information.

-For the 2014 season, experts predict a below-average number of hurricanes and below-average landfall.
-This is based on two key factors: a cooler tropical Atlantic and a developing El Niño.
-If the oceans warm and the tradition to the El Niño slows, the season could heat up.
+Experts had predicted a below-average number of hurricanes and below-average landfall.
+This was based on two key factors: a cooler tropical Atlantic and a developing El Niño.

 2014 Hurricane Summary Chart